anotherlab/anotherlab.github.io/_posts/2017-05-26-getting-the-most-out-of-vmware-fusion-8-5-running-windows-10.md

 ### From the Virtual Machine Side

 With your virtual machine stopped, you can make some system changes to achieve better performance.
 Within Fusion and with the virtual machine open (but not running), open the Settings dialog.
-You&#8217;ll want to make the following changes:
+You'll want to make the following changes:

   * Open &#8220;Display&#8221; and clear the &#8220;Accelerate 3D Graphics&#8221; checkbox.
   * Open &#8220;Processors & Memory&#8221;